-Algorithm \textsc{Move-Big-To-Front} (\textsc{MBTF}) is an adaptive algorithm for channels without collision detection.
-Each station maintains a list of all stations in its private memory.
-A list is initialized to be sorted in the increasing order of names of stations.
-The lists are manipulated in the same way by all the stations so their order is the same.
-The algorithm schedules exactly one station to transmit in a round, so collisions never occur.
-This is implemented by having a conceptual token assigned to stations, which is initially assigned to the first station on the list.
+Algorithm \textsc{Move-Big-To-Front} (\textsc{MBTF}) is an adaptive algorithm that can be executed on channels without collision detection.
+Each station maintains a dynamic list of all the stations in its private memory.
+Such a list is initialized in each station to have all the names of stations arranged in the increasing order: $0,1,2\ldots, n-1$.
+The lists are manipulated in the same way by all the stations so they are identical copies of each other.
+The algorithm schedules exactly one station to transmit in a round, so that collisions never occur.
+This is implemented by having a conceptual token travel through the stations, which is initially assigned to the first station in the list.
 A station with the token broadcasts a packet, if it has any, otherwise the round is silent.
-A station considers itself \emph{big} in a round when it has at least $n$ packets; such a station attaches a control bit to all packets it transmits to indicate this status.
-A big station is moved to the front of the list and it keeps the token for the next round.
-When a station that is not big transmits, or when it pauses due to a lack of packets while holding the token, the token is passed to the next station in the list ordered in a cyclic fashion.
+A station considers itself \emph{big} in a round when it has at least $n$ packets; such a station attaches a control bit to every packet it transmits to indicate this status.
+A big station is moved to the front of the list and it takes the token with it.
+If a station that is not big transmits in a round, or when it pauses due to a lack of packets while holding the token so the round is silent, then the token is passed in this round to the next station in the list ordered in a cyclic fashion.
 Algorithm \textsc{MBTF} was introduced in~\cite{ChlebusKR09} and showed to be stable for injection rate~$1$.